KonduitAI/konduit-serving/helm-charts/README.md

 ## Overview

-This folder contains the [helm charts](https://helm.sh/docs/developing_charts/) for kunduit.
+This folder contains the [helm charts](https://helm.sh/docs/developing_charts/) for konduit.
 These are examples for running konduit on kubernetes.

 ## Modules